-September had promised to stay fine, and so we headed off again for our second mid-covid trip, this time to Warwickshire.
+September had promised to stay fine, and so we headed off again, this time to Warwickshire.
 I’ve been to Stratford-Upon-Avon before, but other than that I didn’t know this area at all, so a couple of days spent exploring felt like just what we needed.
 We were staying at Winchcombe Farm, and it became clear pretty soon after arriving that we might not be doing as much exploring as we’d thought.
 Winchcombe Farm had everything we needed and wanted, and we could easily spend long lazy days right there without ever going anywhere else!
 We chose to stay in Will’s Treehouse, ‘cause my partner is Wil and every Will needs a treehouse!
 This is a one of 4 lodges on the farm, built up in the trees with a fantastic sweeping veranda, complete with a barbeque, a pizza oven, a hammock, and a hot tub!
 The tree trunks grow right through the purpose-made gaps in the veranda and almost inside the lodge, making it really feel like you’re up in the leafy tree-tops.
 I’ve never stayed on a farm before, but I definitely will again.
 The rolling hills and wandering sheep were our constant view and the two ponies and three alpacas in the paddock opposite were delightful.

 Winchcombe Farm is perfect for families and couples, as it sports adventure playgrounds, a trampoline and, yes, that hot tub!
 On the evening of our arrival we headed to an Indian restaurant just a short hop over the border into Oxfordshire, called the Queen of the East.
-The restaurant is complying with track and trace, everything was covid safe with windows open and staff wearing masks, and the food was fantastic.

 On our first morning at the farm we went for a walk into the nearby village of Tysoe, which is only a few minutes by car and about twenty minutes’ walk.
 It’s a pleasant walk and there are some incredible old thatched cottages as you first come into Tysoe.
 In the village there’s an attractive old church, a pub, a shop and tearooms, and a post office.
 Back at the farm, we wasted no more time in getting into that hot tub!
 The combination of the hot tub and the peace and quiet of the farm makes this a super relaxing break.
 We spent the rest of the day relaxing on the veranda, in and out of the hot tub and enjoying the bountiful welcome pack, which included fresh fruit and a victoria sponge cake!
 We cooked our own homemade pizzas in the pizza oven and generally felt at one with this laid back rural retreat.